Stuycs-K/Systems-Lab10-StructFile-Template/README.md

-    -read_data
+## Sample output: -read_data

 This is only the fist 11 entries, there should be 115 at the start.

     $ ./structrw -read_data
     0: year: 1790	boro: Manhattan	pop: 33131